Praisekallah/thr33_official_website/README.md

   city, state, and delivery notes
 - Payment via Paystack's popup (cards, bank transfer, USSD — all the ways people pay in Nigeria)
-- A banknote-inspired look built from your two logos and the $100-bill palette
+- A banknote-inspired look built from my two logos and the $100-bill palette

 ## 1. Add your real product photos